davidgasquez/handbook/content/communications.md

   1. Reduce them to a tiny outline of the key points.
   1. Post the outline.
 Trash the rest.
 - Reading is the inhale, writing is the exhale.
 Breathe.
+- The more you create, the more ideas come yo you to continue creating.
+That's the creativity feedback loop.

 ## Resources